bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 So that's a world we all want to be living in.
 Anything else on your mind?
-So we've had a somewhat scoped discussion about, I wouldn't say it's particularly well scoped, but it's been scoped somewhat, talking about Schnorr, and then Muldy signatures, and threshold signatures, and Frost.
+So we've had a somewhat scoped discussion about, I wouldn't say it's particularly well scoped, but it's been scoped somewhat, talking about Schnorr, and then multy signatures, and threshold signatures, and Frost.
 But like, let's imagine we had another two hours to sit down.
 What would be other things that are on your mind that you're thinking about, that you're excited about?